Pleshette DeArmitt, Ph.D., Chair

 PHIL 4441 - Recent Continental Philosophy (3)

 Major figures in 20th Century European thought; phenomenology, existentialism, structuralism, critical theory, and hermeneutics.
-May be repeated for a maximum of 9 hours credit with permission of the Departmental Undergraduate Advisor.
+May be repeated once when topic varies for an additioanl 3 hours credit, more with permission of department director of undergraduate studies.

 PHIL 4551 - Social and Political Phil (3)

 (3551).
-Major philosophical theories of man and the state; emphasis on concepts of society, culture, institutions, government, law, power, authority, rights, and obligation.
-Selected readings.
-PREREQUISITE: PHIL 1101 or 1102, or permission of instructor.
+In depth discussion of major philosophical theories of the individual and the state; emphasis on concepts of society, culture, institutions, government, law, power, authority, rights, and obligations.
+PREREQUISITE: one of PHIL 3411, 3511, 3516, 3551, or permission of instructor.